-Applications for the 2020 Summer STEM Institute (SSI) are now closed.
-Applications for SSI 2021 will open in November.
+Applications for the 2021 Summer STEM Institute (SSI) are now open.

-We understand that students may not all have equal access to opportunities in STEM.
-Students with no previous background in programming or science research are all encouraged to apply.
-No programming or research experience is required to apply to SSI, and SSI will prioritize admitting students who demonstrate future potential in science and research.
+The program understands that not all students have equal access to opportunities in STEM.
+No programming or research experience is necessary to apply to SSI, and SSI puts particular emphasis on admitting students who demonstrate strong future potential in science and research.

 SSI is proud to be an international program that provides learning opportunities to students across the world.
 Historically, roughly 20% of the student body has been international.
 In 2020, students from 78 countries applied to attend SSI, and 40 countries were represented over the summer.

 To apply, students must fill out an application here.
 The application contains the following sections:

 • Background Information.
 Students provide basic personal and contact information.

 • School Information.
 Students provide information about their school and grade level.